Proportional tax: Income tax

 Several countries that have flat taxes include Greenland, which has one of the highest rates in the world (45%).
 However, Greenland is deficient in many social services when compared to many developed countries.
 Mongolia, Kazakhstan (10%), Bolivia (13%), as well as other countries, have comparable flat tax rates.

-Sales tax

-Conventional or retail sales taxes are only charged to the end user of a good or service.
-Since all customers pay the same fixed rate of sales tax, regardless of their income, the tax is regarded as proportional.
-The sales tax rate is applied to both goods and services; the buyer's income is not taken into consideration.
-Most countries in the world have sales taxes at all or several of the national, state, county, or city government levels.
-However, consumption taxes such as a sales tax can often exclude items or provide rebates in an effort to create social justice.
-In many locations, "necessary" items such as non-prepared food, clothing, or prescription drugs are exempt from sales tax to alleviate the burden on the poor.

 Occupational tax

 An occupational tax is a form of excise tax that is imposed upon persons or business entities for engaging in a profession, trade, or business.
 Some jurisdictions class business and occupation taxes according to sectors, such as wholesaling, services, retailing, or manufacturing.
 Within each sector, the tax rate is the same.
 However, it may vary among classes.
 Occupational taxes maintain a consistent rate for everyone in a specific occupation or industry, so they are considered proportional.

 Property tax

 In a property tax system, taxes are imposed in proportion to each property's monetary value, which is determined by the government through appraisal or other means, so Property tax can be considered a proportional tax in some cases.
 However property tax rates can vary in countries significantly based on factors such as the property’s location, value, and local regulations.
 Thats why property taxes are often considered regressive - they take a larger percentage of income from low-income earners.